apollographql/apollo-kotlin/ROADMAP.md

 We are planning to remove some of the limitations of the current plugin in order to make it easier to work with (by simplifying configuration, especially for server vs client use cases) as well as consume less resources (by skipping the Gradle daemon).
 This work is exploratory and will also unlock future improvements for the plugin such as adopting new GraphQL features and directives faster.

+## Incremental delivery: protocol updates and `@stream` support

+The incremental delivery portion of the GraphQL specification has been unchanged since 2023 and will be merged into the draft specification soon.
+Currently, Apollo Kotlin supports the `@defer` directive using an older (but still functional) implementation of the incremental delivery protocol.
+Soon, we will release support for the current version of the protocol, along with support for the `@stream` directive for streaming elements in lists.
+We will also keep supporting the old format as well.
+For more information, see the RFC here: https://github.com/graphql/graphql-spec/pull/1110

 ## [Cache improvements](https://github.com/apollographql/apollo-kotlin/issues/2331) (on pause, feedback needed 🙏)

 Apollo Normalized Cache v1 alphas [are available now](https://github.com/apollographql/apollo-kotlin-normalized-cache/releases) and contain lots of new features like [Cache Control](https://apollographql.github.io/apollo-kotlin-normalized-cache/cache-control.html), [garbage collection](https://apollographql.github.io/apollo-kotlin-normalized-cache/garbage-collection.html), TTL, [partial cache results](https://github.com/apollographql/apollo-kotlin-normalized-cache/issues/57), better performance and more...